charlpcronje/Ignite-AI-Builder/project-tasks.md

 ### 1. Install and Configure Code Server
 - [x] 1.1.
 Choose a suitable server for installation.
-- [ ] 1.2.
+- [x] 1.2.
 Install code-server following the official documentation.
-- [ ] 1.3.
+- [x] 1.3.
 Configure access and security settings.
-- [ ] 1.4.
+- [x] 1.4.
 Set up a domain or subdomain for code-server access.
-- [ ] 1.5.
+- [x] 1.5.
 Test the code-server setup.

 ### 2. Develop Chrome Extension Basic Structure
-- [ ] 2.1.
+- [-] 2.1.
 Set up a new Chrome extension project.
 - [ ] 2.2.
 Create a manifest file with necessary permissions.
 - [ ] 2.3.
 Design a basic popup UI for the extension.
 - [ ] 2.4.
 Implement background scripts for core functionalities.